 Please see the following for the College’s response to the COVID-19 virus.
-Cottey College has gathered the following questions and answers.
-This is a rapidly evolving situation and these items can be adjusted at any point.
-The college will continue to update this information in the coming weeks.
+Cottey College has gathered the following information.
+This is an evolving situation and these items can be adjusted at any point.
+The College will continue to update this information as changes become necessary.

 For Students Currently Living On Campus

-- No guests are allowed in the residence halls during this time; and
+- No guests are allowed in the residence halls during the summer until further notice.

-- Dining and other campus facilities and services may operate on a limited schedule.
+- Some campus facilities and services may operate on a limited schedule.

 Faculty and Staff

-- If you have symptoms related to COVID-19, you must stay home and not try to come to work.
-Here is information from the CDC regarding symptoms of COVID-19.
+- If you have symptoms related to COVID-19, you must stay home and not come to work.
+Information about symptoms from the CDC may be found at symptoms of COVID-19.

 P.E.O.s, Alumnae, and Friends of the College

 Cottey College is always extremely appreciative of the generosity of the P.E.O.
 Sisterhood, our alumnae, and other friends of the College.
 During this time, we ask that if you would like to support Cottey and our students, the best way to do so would be to contribute to the Student Aid Emergency Fund.
 Information on this fund may be found at http://cottey.edu/emergencyfund.

 If you would like to visit Cottey, please contact the Office of P.E.O.
 Relations at https://cottey.edu/tourCOTTEY.

 Question: Can I return to campus to pack my personal belongings?